 Gtiθ is the i-th IMT station gain towards the FSS satellite;

-Grmax is the FSS satellite main beam gain towards the IMT stations: scenario 1 as a 3 dB spotbeam coverage study area is considered and Recommendation ITU-R S.672 recommends 1 does not define antenna gains for off-axis angles below the 3 dB beamwidth, peak gain is considered towards all IMT stations; scenario 2, antenna radiation pattern ITU-R S.672;

-PL is propagation model loss based on Rec.
+Grmax is the FSS satellite gain towards the IMT stations: in Scenario 1 peak gain is considered towards all IMT stations which are inside the 3dB beamwidth (refer to Figure 5); in Scenario 2, antenna radiation pattern ITU-R S.672 with Ls=-30dB is used;PL is propagation model loss based on Rec.
 ITU-R P.619 and clutter loss (Document 3K/178), and body loss for IMT UE case.
 Building entry loss was considered for indoor user, modelled by Rec.
 ITU-R P.2109;